digineo/texd/README.md

 ## Contributing

-This project is in its early stage.

-Feel free to report bugs and feature request to <https://github.com/digineo/texd/issues>.
+Please report bugs and feature request to <https://github.com/digineo/texd/issues>.

 Pull requests are welcome, even minor ones for typo fixes.
 Before you start on a larger feature, please create a proposal (in form of an issue) first.